sillsdev/silnlp/clear_ml_setup.md

-# Instructions for setting up Clear-ML on Linux.
+# Instructions for setting up Clear-ML.

-These were tested on Pop!_OS.
-See [Clear-ML Windows setup](clear_ml_windows_setup.md) for instructions to set up Clear-ML on Windows.

 ## Install the clearml python package.
-Open a terminal and use pip to install Clear-ML.
+Open a terminal (or Command Prompt on Windows) and use pip to install Clear-ML.
 `pip install clearml`

 ## Add your AWS storage vault credentials (If using AWS S3).